sebastianotstan/SSGNet/stylegan3-training/README.md

 - **CBIS-DDSM**
   Convert raw DICOM images to PNG/JPG.
 Extract ROI patches for both segmentation and classification tasks.
+  Crop converted image and have the tumor region centered for easier analysis.
   Normalization recommended before training.

 - **Kvasir-SEG**
-  Resize all images and masks to a fixed size (e.g., 256×256).
+  Cut all images and masks to multiple fixed size patches (e.g., 256×256).
   Use binary masks for segmentation.
 For classification, convert to polyp vs non-polyp labels.

 - **ISIC 2017 & 2018**